AaronDJ-Dev/HankBoone.github.io/README.md

     </td>
   <td>
     <p>
       Nmap is a network scanner created by Gordon Lyon.
-Nmap is used to discover__ hosts and services on a computer network by sending packets and analyzing__ the responses.
+Nmap is used to discover <br />
+      hosts and services on a computer network by sending packets and analyzing <br />
+      the responses.
     </p>
   </td>